Besides once boasting the title of the prettiest village in Flanders, Oud-Rekem is a place to where you can step back in time.

 Once the Principality of the Holy Roman Empire

-The nobility were overthrown during the French Revolution and the castle damaged by incoming troops.
-In 1904, the castle was purchased by the Belgian state and for many years housed a psychiatric institution.
+The nobility was overthrown during the French Revolution and the castle damaged by incoming troops.
+In 1904, the Belgian state bought the castle and for many years housed a psychiatric institution.
 In 1993, it was purchased by real estate company Domein Reckheim and a thorough restoration process started.

 Try a local gin in historical surrounds

 Restoration has indeed been the key activity in the village in recent years, and two buildings in particular highlight the exceptional renovation work that has been done.
-From 1890 until after the Second World War, the Senden gin distillery in Sint-Pieterstraat was a thriving business, until it eventually closed down in 1958.
+From 1890 until after the Second World War, the Senden gin distillery in Sint-Pieterstraat was a thriving business.
+It eventually closed down in 1958.

 The complete installation has been lovingly renovated, even extending to the rows of bottles containing essences and extracts that create an intoxicating aroma.
 Authenticity is also provided by the original administrative documents and publicity material.
 Guided tours are possible (reservation in advance is necessary), during which local gins can be sampled such as Broeder Bertus and ’t Voske.